 The company’s exporting journey is something it “stumbled onto,” after Armes did a talk on big data for a government-funded U.S. non-profit.
 The woman who ran the non-profit sent him to his first U.S. client and after that, he started pursuing that market and then moved on to India and China.

-In India, Eight Solutions has a licencing partnership with Prime Focus, a large post-production house that does a lot of Hollywood and Bollywood work in visual effects and 3D conversion.
+In India, Eight Solutions has a licensing partnership with Prime Focus, a large post-production house that does a lot of Hollywood and Bollywood work in visual effects and 3D conversion.

 Armes said the difference between Canada’s domestic market — where he does a lot of work as well, particularly in transportation, forestry and entertainment — is in how deals come about.
 In Canada, he can just sell his Cumul8 product, but in India, his customers want his technology.